facebookresearch/ToMe/README.md

 ## News
+ - **[2023.01.31]** We are happy to announce that our paper has been accepted for an oral presentation at ICLR 2023.
  - **[2023.01.30]** We've released checkpoints trained with ToMe for DeiT-Ti, DeiT-S, ViT-B, ViT-L, and ViT-H!
  - **[2022.10.18]** Initial release.